More About Us...

 we enjoy their companionship - I do not and will not send them out with professional handlers.
 Being with our dogs has always been more important!
 Our Afghan Hounds have been owner handled in conformation to their championships, while our Goldens have been owner handled for their single points and then ring side pick up by a professional handler for their majors, meaning I am with them at the shows.
 I am now semi retired from the show ring, due to my back issues, however, I still have, and will continue to have the highest standards when it comes to evaluating my dogs and breeding decisions.
 Between litters, besides spending time with my dogs and family, I continue my education to be able to pass along my knowledge to my puppy families.
 Currently, I am taking courses in essential oils for animals and a certification course in natural animal care.

-My Afghan Hounds are all retired, however, Golden litters arrive once or twice per year.
+Golden litters arrive once or twice per year.
 My Goldens are never put in "foster" homes to be brought back for breeding and my litters are never raised by anyone else - if I can't do it myself, I will not do it at all!
 For me, this is a hobby, but as one of my puppy owners put it: "this really isn't a hobby for you, it is a lifestyle!"
 100% of the money earned from puppy sales goes toward the care, training and showing of my dogs and the improvement of my breeding program, which in turn helps to improve the breed.

 My puppies are bred for soundness of mind and body to be loving family companions - some going on to therapy work and competition.
 My goal is that each generation will improve upon the last.
 Breeding choices are carefully selected for temperament ,health, trainability, and type.
 All obtain the Golden Retriever Club of America recommended health clearances before being bred.
 (Click on "Pedigree & Health Clearances" under the pictures of my Goldens who are or have been in my breeding program).
 In addition, I am also DNA testing for prcd PRA, GR_PRA1, GR_PRA2 (eye diseases), Ichthyosis (skin disease) and degenerative myopathy (disease of the spinal cord), which further improves my ability to make better informed breeding decisions.
 A tremendous amount of time, effort and love go into researching pedigrees, genetic studies and caring for my puppies and adults.
 There are numerous generations of health clearances in my pedigrees and I also research available information concerning the health and temperament of littermates to the dogs in the pedigrees I am using.
 Most puppies are placed in companion homes, keeping myself what I choose to compete with and/or add to my breeding program.
 Good health, wonderful Golden temperament, ability to be trained easily, and longevity are my main priorities.